bensivo/trellisdocs/cypress/README.md

 - UI coverage

 # Running the Test Suite
 This launches the Cypress App so you can choose end-to-end (E2E) or component testing (CT) and start writing tests.
-I installed it at the root of our project because it has both UI and API testing capabilities.
+*Note: I installed it at the root of our project because it has both UI and API testing capabilities.

 In one terminal run this in the root of the project:
 ```bash